Funding for New Research Ideas

 The Global Change & Sustainability Center and the Society, Water, and Climate Change Group are now offering seed funds for faculty to foster new or expanded interdisciplinary sustainability and global & environmental change research.

-The Funding Incentive Seed Grant Program will support only new areas of research.
-Preference is given to application that 1. have a high potential for extramural funding; 2. have significant scientific merit; 3. represent a new direction for the PI; and 4. build or strengthen cross-disciplinary research partnerships.
-There are two submission cycles annually.
+The Research Incentive Seed Grant Program supports new areas of research seaking to leverage extramural funding.
+Preference is given to applications that 1. have a high potential for extramural funding; 2. have significant scientific merit; 3. represent a new direction for the PI; and 4. build or strengthen cross-disciplinary research partnerships.
+This program is run internally by colleges; application deadlines vary by college.
 See complete details.

 University Research Committee (URC) Grants

-- Faculty Research and Creative Grant Program The purpose of these awards is to support significant scholarly and creative projects, particularly in fields where extramural funding is difficult to obtain.
+- Faculty Scholarly Grant Program The purpose of these awards is to support significant scholarly and creative projects, particularly in fields where extramural funding is difficult to obtain.
 Faculty may request money for equipment, supplies, travel, hourly wages, and miscellaneous other uses as approved.
 Preference will be given to projects that impact the long-term scholarly and creative mission of the University.

-- Faculty Fellow Awards These awards of $7,500 are available to tenure track faculty in all disciplines to provide a semester of release time on full salary for scholarly pursuits of research or creative projects.
+- Faculty Release for Scholarly Pursuits These awards of $7,500 are available to tenure track faculty in all disciplines to provide a semester of release time on full salary for scholarly pursuits of research or creative projects.

 - Distinguished Scholarly and Creative Research Awards